Bear Lodge Project

 - Proprietary Technology – continued improvements to the Company’s patent-pending technology have delivered a 99.999% pure, thorium-free TREO powder that has then been separated into heavy and light rare earth fractions in a single step.
 Optimization work continues with a focus on reducing costs and further separating the fractions into products attractive to potential end-users.

-- Permitting Advancing – the US Forest Service is preparing the Environmental Impact Statement (EIS) on the site, the draft of which is expect in the second half of 2015.
-In the second quarter, the Company completed its applications for two key permits/licenses with a goal of receiving them at the same time as the final record of decision, the decision document for the EIS, which is currently anticipated in the second half of 2016.
+- Permitting Advancing – the US Forest Service is preparing the Environmental Impact Statement (EIS) on the site, the draft of which was completed in January 2016 and is now suspended.
+The Company completed its applications for two key permits/licenses with a goal of receiving them at the same time as the final record of decision, the decision document for the EIS, which is currently on hold until markets support resumption of the process.

 - Feasibility Study Planned – optimization work identified in the PFS is currently being undertaken, which will support completion of detailed engineering and the Feasibility Study.